microsoft/BuildTourHack/stories/3/321_CustomVisionService.md

 Because you need between 10-20 images per tag to successfully train the service, we have provided a set of images that are ready to be ingested and tagged.
 We have also provided a tool which is able to ingest the training images directly from an **Azure Storage** blob account (this will save needing to upload the images).
 The training images are organized into separate containers for each tag.

 1. You must first build the training tool.
 Open the solution at `\src\Tools\Tools.sln` in Visual Studio 2017.
+If you didn't go through the other tasks make sure you go to the git repo https://github.com/Knowzy/KnowzyInternalApps and clone or download the content onto your local computer first.
 2. Build the solution
 3. Open a command prompt and navigate to the location where Visual Studio output the built `CustomVisionTrainer.exe`.
 This is `src\Tools\CustomVisionTrainer\bin\Debug`.
 4. Run the `CustomVisionTrainer.exe` tool to upload training images for the three different Knowzy products.
 The tool requires you to specify the **Training Key** and **Project Name** of your Custom Vision Service project and the name of the project: